bbc/simorgh/README.md

 ## Production build locally

 To run this application locally with a production build, run:
-`npm run build:local && npm run start`.
+`npm run build && npm run start`.

-We use `npm run build:local` locally which bundles the application pointing at localhost for data and static assets.
+We use `npm run build` locally which bundles the application pointing at localhost for data and static assets.

 To avoid indexing by search engines during our early development, there is a `nofollow` page level meta tag in `Document.jsx`.

 ## Production build on CI

-On deployment `npm run build` is run in the CI environment which creates bundles for both the `test` and `live` environments.
+On deployment `npm run build:ci` is run in the CI environment which creates bundles for both the `test` and `live` environments.
 On the two environments the `.env.test` or `.env.live` files overwrite the `.env` file which is used to run the application with the correct bundles.

 ### Bundle analysis reports

-Every run of `npm run build` will update the bundle analysis files in the repo.
+Every run of `npm run build:ci` will update the bundle analysis files in the repo.
 To view a breakdown of the bundle size, open the generated html report in a browser `./reports/webpackBundleReport.html` This is generated via `webpack-bundle-analyzer`.
 The data is also available as json `./reports/webpackBundleReport.json`.

 ## Tests